Ever wonder why do you crave salty foods?

 And dehydration, as we have covered above, is a primary cause of cravings for salty foods.

-But other times, people do drink enough water but then need extra water because of their sweat released by various types of movement.
+The key difference is that sometimes people have “enough” water but then need “extra” water because of their sweat released by various types of movement.

 - Shopping: walking around for long periods of time, carrying loads, and dealing with the stress of finding items can cause sweating.